sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-10-06-adding-dark-mode-to-sugar-labs.md

 Repository: https://github.com/sugarlabs/www-v2

 ## The Problem
-The Sugar Labs website originally lacked a dark mode option, which made browsing less comfortable in low-light conditions.
+The main Sugar Labs website originally lacked a dark mode option, which made browsing less comfortable in low-light conditions.
 Without dark mode, the bright interface could cause eye strain and reduce accessibility for users with light sensitivity.

-- **Goal:** Deliver a robust dark mode that respects system preference, includes a manual toggle with persistence, and maintains accessible contrast across the interface.
+- **Goal:** Deliver a robust dark mode that respects system preference, including a manual toggle with persistence, and  maintaining accessible contrast across the interface.

+Implementing the dark mode required careful planning to ensure consistency and accessibility.
+I began by auditing the color system, identifying issues with hardcoded values, and setting up a structure that would support scalable theming.
+The steps below summarize my debugging process and how each challenge was resolved.

 ## Debugging and Solution
 - **Color audit and mapping:** I inventoried all color usages, identified hardcoded values, and grouped them into semantic tokens (background, text, muted, accent, surface).
 This created a maintainable foundation for theming.